 This memorial park measures at a little less than 55 acres in land area.
-It is a cultural center wherein there is also an art gallery, amphitheater and a theater.
+It is a cultural center wherein there is also an art gallery, an amphitheater, and a theater.
 The museum is located inside the visitor center.
 Tourists can visit the museum if you want to learn more about the history of the US-Mexican border.

 Fort Davis National Historic Site

 This historic site is the last remaining example of a United States Army fort.
 Hence, it was included in the list of national park service sites in Texas.
 The fort was built in 1854 and covers up to 523 acres of land area.
-Since it was built in 1854 to 1891, Fort Davis served to protect emigrants, freight wagons and mail coaches who passed through the trans-Pecos portion of the San Antonio-El Paso Road.
+Since it was built in 1854 to 1891, Fort Davis served to protect emigrants, freight wagons and mail coaches who passed through the Trans-Pecos portion of the San Antonio-El Paso Road.

 The historic site includes 24 historic buildings and more than 100 ruins.
-Five of these buildings were refurbished in late 19th century.
+Five of these buildings were refurbished in the late 19th century.
 Hence, visitors who come to the site will feel what it was like being on the site during the height of its development.
 Nearly 56,000 tourists visit the site each year.